The HyperTexts

 songs strictly as poems, on the merits of their words alone.

-This page is different because it considers sad/dark/haunting songs as comprehensive
+This page considers sad/dark/haunting songs as comprehensive

 works of art.
 When words and